 Perhaps you were just the annoying kid who kept incessantly asking ‘why’ until you were told a defeated “just because, that’s why”.

 Either way, we’re dishing up four intelligent, future-focused, business-profit-affecting reasons why employees are demanding engagement onboarding.

-#1 We’re in a candidate-driven market
+#1 The tech industry is a candidate-driven market

-Further, with the fast pace of technology disrupting the way we do work and where, new roles are being created each year – heck, many of the roles we see out in the market today didn’t exist 5+ years ago.
+Further, with the fast pace of technology disrupting the way we do work and where, new roles are being created each year – many of the roles we see out in the market today didn’t exist 5+ years ago.
 But of course, it takes time for people to skill up and gain the experience needed to perform those roles to a high standard.

 How does experience-driven onboarding help with recruitment?

 Given the recruitment market conditions, how do you gain the edge for attracting the talent that will take your organization to the next level?

 Employee engagement is one of the key differentiating factors on the talent acquisition market today, and it all starts with onboarding.